 Then choose from the list:

-If some of these blogs are multi-author, you may want to choose one or two authors to follow instead of trying to comment on every author.
+If some of these blogs are multi-author, you may want to choose one or two authors to follow instead of trying to comment on every author’s posts.

 But before you jump into leaving comments on a blog, study that blogger.
-Read a bunch of his or her posts to see what they are like.
+Read a bunch of his or her posts to see what that person is like.